qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

      - [number]

        Default: 0.0
-     - Offset the points relative to the upper left corner.
+     - Offsets the points relative to the upper left corner.
        The value is used for both the X and Y axis.
    * - **Apply random offset to point spacing**
      - ``RANDOMIZE``